 The transfer function of a circuit element represents its loss properties and its frequency and phase response.
-It is also the frequency domain representation of the impulse response.
-We build the system transfer function, H(f), from the transfer functions of each element from the transmitter through the channel to the receiver, including transmitter FFE (feed-forward equalization), receiver CTF (continuous time function) equalizer and receiver DFE (decision feedback equalizer), Figure 25-4.
-The CTF may be a CTLE (continuous time linear equalizer).
-The system transfer function is given by the product of the individual transfer functions in the frequency domain.
+It is also the frequency domain representation of the

+5 impulse response.
+We build the system transfer function, H(f), from the transfer function) equalizer and receiver DFE (decision feedback equalizer), Figure 25-27.
+The

+6 functions of each element from the transmitter through the channel to the receiver, given by the product of the individual transfer functions in the frequency domain.

-Figure 25-4.
-Block diagram of the system elements
+7 including transmitter FFE (feed-forward equalization), receiver CTF (continuous time

+9 CTF may be a CTLE (continuous time linear equalizer).
+The system transfer function is

-The transmitter output transfer function includes two terms: First, the package response, $H{Tx}(f)$, comes from a minimal model specified by the standard or the output response of the transmitter you're considering and, second, the transfer function of the transmitter FFE scheme, $H{TxFFE}(f)$.
-The FFE taps are free parameters whose values will be optimized in the next step, Section 25.D.2.2.
+The transmitter output transfer function includes two terms: first, the package response, $H{Tx}(f)$ , comes from a minimal model specified by the standard or the output response of the transmitter under consideration and, second, the transfer function of the transmitter FFE scheme, $H{TxFFE}(f)$ .
+The values of the FFE tap weights may be optimized in the next step, Section 25.D.2.2.

-The transfer function of the channel, $H{Channel}(f)$, is derived from the S-parameters of everything from the transmitter to the receiver.
-Since current COM implementations ignore common noise and differential- common node conversion, we only need the differential terms: the through term, SD2D1, the reflection term, SD1D1, the FEXT terms, SD2D3, SD2D5, SD2D7, and the NEXT terms, SD2D4, SD2D6, and SD2D8.
+The transfer function of the channel, HChannel(f), is derived from the S-parameters of everything from the transmitter to the receiver.
+Since current COM implementations ignore common-mode noise and differential-to-common-mode conversion, we only need the differential terms: the through term, SDD21, the reflection terms SDD11 and SDD22, the FEXT terms, SDD23, SDD25, and SDD27, and the NEXT terms, SDD24, SDD26, and SDD28.

-The receiver transfer function includes the receiver termination impedance, $H{Rx}(f)$, usually specified as a 4th order Butterworth filter with bandwidth at $0.75f_b$, where fb is the baud rate, and the CTLE response, $H{RxCTLE}(f)$.
+The receiver transfer function, $H{Rx}(f)$ , is usually specified as a 4th order Butterworth filter with bandwidth at $0.75f_b$ , where fb is the baud rate, and the CTLE response, $H{RxCTLE}(f)$ .
 The CTLE gain is a free parameter whose value will be optimized in the next step.

 Since the receiver DFE is a nonlinear device (i.e., it is not LTI) its effects are included separately.
-The resulting transfer function, is a function of frequency that depends on the still-to-be-determined values of the FFE taps and CTLE gain, Figure 25-5.
+The resulting transfer function, is a function of frequency that depends on the still-to-be-determined values of the FFE taps and CTLE gain, Figure 25-28.